MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

 ### Step 2 - Add upload profile

 Copy [this snippet](https://github.com/Microsoft/AppCenter-Test-Appium-Java-Extensions/blob/master/uploadprofilesnippet.xml) into your `pom.xml` in the `<profiles>` tag.
 If there's no `<profiles>` section in your pom, make one.
-The profile, when activated, will pack your test classes and all dependencies into the `target/upload` folder, ready to be uploaded to Test Cloud.
+The profile, when activated, will pack your test classes and all dependencies into the `target/upload` folder, ready to be uploaded to Test.

 ## 2. Changes to the tests